latest nhpb_banner 1__compressed2

 • Social security benefits, including unclaimed money from survivor benefits, SSI, and other.

-The National Association of Unclaimed Property Administrators has said that it holds tens of billions of dollars' worth of unclaimed assets, including cash.
+The National Association of Unclaimed Property Administrators, which is the is the authoritative organization behind unclaimed property programs in the U.S. and several international jurisdictions, has said that it holds billions of dollars' worth of unclaimed assets, including cash.
 Every state has its own repository.
 These assets may include unclaimed bank deposits, stock market holdings, insurance money, retirement funds or benefits, and security deposits, among other things.
 They may also include money from the sale of unclaimed stocks and bonds, and safe deposit boxes.

 The Social Security Administration may have unclaimed money in your name as well.
 Maybe it is cash from survivor benefits or SSI disability.
 Or maybe it is social security retirement funds or checks that were lost or never cashed.
 Or it can be public assistance that was due to a low income family.
 Regardless, the SSA is another place to look for free, unclaimed funds.
 Search the SSA for unclaimed funds.

-Bank accounts aren't the only financial resources where your investments are protected by the government.
 The Pension Benefit Guaranty Corp. is a federal corporation whose function it is to insure and protect pension benefit plans as well as retirement benefits put in place by private employers.
-If you had a pension plan with a private company that you were employed with at any point, and the company went out of business, you could look for the company's pension fund on the website of the PBGC at pbgc.gov/search-unclaimed-pensions.
-You may find some free money their, in your name, parents, your spouses or family members.
+If your former employer offered a pension plan that you lost track of, or if a retirement account went dormant:, you could look for the company's pension fund on the website of the PBGC at pbgc.gov/search-unclaimed-pensions.
+You may find some free money there in your name, parents, your spouses or family members.

 Tips for searching for free unclaimed money

 Each company, bank, pension plan, etc. may use a different variation of your name.
 Maybe it was even done in error.
 For example, if your name is Jonathan, maybe search for Jon, John, Johnathan, and different variations of your name.
 The same concept applies to spellings of last names.
-This will improve your chances of finding free money.
+This will improve your chances of finding free money in your name.

 There are a number of scams in the “unclaimed money” search process.
 Be wary of them.
 Never pay money to search a site.
 Be wary of what information you provide and who you provide it too, including your social security number(s).
 Never sign up for monthly subscription services.
 We also have a list of other ways to identify and safeguard against scams, both for unclaimed money and everything else in life.